Magdalene Odundo: Career

-Odundo's best-known ceramics are hand built, using a coiling technique.
+Odundo's best-known ceramics are hand-built, using a coiling technique.
 Each piece is burnished, covered with slip, and then burnished again.
-The pieces are fired in an oxidizing atmosphere, which turns them a red-orange.
+The pieces are fired in an oxidizing atmosphere, which turns them red-orange.
 A second firing in an oxygen-poor (reducing) atmosphere causes the clay to turn black; this is known as reduction-firing.
 She uses the same types of techniques used by the Ancient Greeks and Romans and likes to take inspiration from countries such as China and Mexico.
 Her graphic design skills still remain with her as she often sketches her interest in natural forms and the design of form to help her with her ceramic creations.
 Many of the vessels Odundo creates are reminiscent of the human form, often following the curves of the spine, stomach, or hair.
 Furthermore, the shape of expression of her vessels are symbolic of the female body; one of her most famous pieces is a black and ocher vessel with a curved base and elongated neck resembling the form of a pregnant woman.
-Her work is now a part of permanent collections of nearly 50 international museums including:
+Her work is now a part of permanent collections of nearly 50 international museums, including: